JuneChurchill-astro/JuneChurchill-astro/README.md

 - 👋 Hi, I’m @JuneChurchill-astro
-- 👀 I’m interested in spectropolarimetry, supernovae, and general astronomy and astrophysics!
+- 👀 I’m interested in spectropolarimetry, supernovae, and general astrophysics
-- 🌱 I’m currently learning scientific programming in Python, Fortran 95, and more!
+- 🌱 I’m currently learning scientific programming in Python, Fortran 95, and more
-- 💞️ I’m looking to collaborate on astro libraries
 - 📫 How to reach me: email me at JuneEChurchill@gmail.com

 <!---